chinjouli/mysite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Natural Language Processing
-  - Multimodal: Text, Speech, Video
+  - {Multimodal: Text, Speech, Video}
   - Language Technologies for Education

 # Education to show in About widget